xoddiel/blog/psx/psx-game/_posts/2022-11-15-psx-the-calling.md

 Right, so there are a few things worth noting here.
 First, the `PanicInfo` argument.
 You might've been expecting a string here, but when we use the `panic!` macro, rust will actually bundle a little bit more information with our error than just the message, such as the file where the panic was raised.
-That's is all bundled into this `PanicInfo` structure.
+All that metadata is bundled into this `PanicInfo` structure.
 Next, this funny `!` return type.
 That's an operator right, not a type?!
 Well, it's something called the *never type*.
 When you check [it's documentation](https://doc.rust-lang.org/std/primitive.never.html), you'll find that: